jnlandu/group3-fs/ResNet18-from-scratch-with-Mixup/README.md

 ## Repository Structure

-- `train.py`: Contains the training loop and logic for training the ResNet-18 model.
+- `train.py`: Contains the training loop, logic for training the ResNet-18 model and mixup configuration.
-- `utils.py`: Includes utility functions such as learning rate adjustment and Mixup implementation.
+- `utils.py`: Includes utility functions such as display_images and count_parameters.
 - `dataset.py`: Handles data loading, preprocessing, and augmentation for the ImageNet dataset.
+- `args.py`: Contains global variables
 - `main.py`: The main script to set up the training process, including model initialization and configuration.
 - `model.py`: Defines the ResNet-18 architecture.